 - When you want to get cash from your home equity with a VA loan, we can often accept a minimum credit score as low as 550.

 We offer VA IRRRL refinancing, which lets you get a lower rate on your VA loan with less paperwork and a faster closing.
 We can also help you tap your home’s equity to get money for important investments with a VA cash out refinance.

 Does the Department of Veterans Affairs require a minimum credit score for VA loans?

 No. The VA does not set a minimum credit score for the VA loans it guarantees.
 Instead, it asks lenders to look at the full loan profile of the person applying for a VA loan.
 Lenders can establish their own minimum credit scores for VA loans, however, which is why you might see different lenders requiring different scores.

 If your credit score is lower than the minimum your lender requires for a VA loan, this does not mean you cannot qualify for a VA loan in the future.
 You can look for ways to improve your credit score and try again!

-Credit reporting agencies such as Equifax, Experian and TransUnion use the information in your credit report to calculate your credit score.
-Your score is influenced by things like …
+Here are some of the factors credit reporting agencies such as Equifax, Experian and TransUnion use to calculate your credit score.
+Your credit score is influenced by things like …

 - Payment history.
 Lenders like to see that you have a record of paying your bills in full and on time.
 A good payment history can increase your credit score.
 A history of paying bills late may decrease your score.